JuliaDecisionFocusedLearning/InferOpt.jl/README.md

 `InferOpt.jl` is a toolbox for using combinatorial optimization algorithms within machine learning pipelines.

-It allows you to differentiate through things that should not be differentiable, such as Mixed Integer Linear Programs or graph algorithms.
+It allows you to create differentiable layers from optimization oracles that do not have meaningful derivatives.

-> This package is at a very early development stage, so proceed with caution!
+Typical examples include mixed integer linear programs or graph algorithms.

 ## Getting started